MisaqArtist7/DynamicBlog/README.md

-🔐  Authentication APP
+🛒 ShoppingCart APP

-A modern and responsive authentication page built with:
+A modern and fully responsive Shopping Cart application built with:

 - ✅ **Next.js** & **TypeScript**
+- ⚛️ **Zustand** as a lightweight state management solution
-- 🧠 **Zod** for schema-based validation
+- 💾 **LocalStorage** for persisting cart data

-- 🪝 **React Hook Form** for form state handling
-- ✨ Includes:
+✨ Features

-  - Email validation
-  - Strong password rules (uppercase, lowercase, min length)
-  - Confirm password match
+- 🛍️ Add products to the cart
+- ❌ Remove products from the cart
+- 🔢 View total items and price
+- 💾 Cart data persists using localStorage
-  - Mobile responsive design
+- 📱 Fully responsive design for all devices

 -------------------------------------
 📸 Screenshots